-application was delayed until in June 1935 franchise limits for the DEC and California Electric Power Co. were agreed on.

-The service area for DEC extends from Rimrock area north of Yucca Valley to Dale Dry Lake area east of Twentynine Palms, with the exception of Calectric franchise area which includes Morongo Valley and the community areas along Twentynine Palms, Hwy. to approximately four miles east of Twentynine Palms, DEC contracts with Calectric for supplying of power from Calectric transmission lines.
+application was delayed until in June 1935 franchise limits for the DEC and California Electric Power of the Power of Twentynine Palms, with the exception of Calectric franchise area which includes Morongo Valley and the community areas along Twentynine Palms, Hwy. to approximately four miles east of Twentynine Palms, DEC contracts with Calectric for supplying of power from Calectric transmission lines.